lightningdevkit/rust-lightning/CONTRIBUTING.md

 If you're eager to increase the velocity of the dev process, reviewing other contributors work is the best you can do while waiting review on yours.

+Also, getting familiar with the [glossary](GLOSSARY.md) will streamline discussions with regular contributors.

 Contribution Workflow
 ---------------------